Robust Routing in Interdependent Networks: Introduction

 \section{Introduction}

 Many modern systems are interdependent, such as smart power grids, smart transportation, and other cyber-physical systems \cite{yagan2012optimal, rosato2008modelling, gu2011onset, parandehgheibi2013robustness, parandehgheibi2015modeling}.
-In interdependent networks, one network depends on another to properly function.
-For example, in smart grids, power generators rely on messages from the control center to adjust to the power demands, while the control center relies on the electric power to operate.
+In interdependent networks, one network depends on another to properly operate.
+For example, in smart grids, power generators rely on messages from the control center to adjust to the power demand fluctuations, while the control center relies on the electric power to operate.
 Due to the interdependence, failures in one network may cascade to another.
 It is important to understand the robustness of interdependent networks which are prone to cascading failures.

 Most previous studies on interdependent networks have focused on the network connectivity based on random graph models, in the asymptotic regime where the number of nodes approaches infinity \cite{buldyrev2010catastrophic, shao2011cascade}.
-The finite-size arbitrary-topology graph models, which represent real communication and physical networks, have been largely overlooked in the interdependent networks literature.
+The finite-size arbitrary-topology graph models, which represent real-world communication and physical networks, have been largely overlooked in the interdependent networks literature.
 A few exceptions include \cite{parandehgheibi2013robustness, parandehgheibi2015modeling}, which model interdependent power grids and communication networks by graphs with topologies specified by the real networks.
-Similarly, we abstract interdependent networks by graphs with specified topologies, which can be tailored for a wide range of applications.
+In \cite{zhang2018connectivity}, we model interdependent networks by graphs with specified topologies, which can be tailored for a wide range of applications, and study the connectivity in interdependent networks.